catherineliu0908/SequenceViewer/README.md

 webpage featuring a gene map or graphical representation of a GenBank file along with its annotations.

-If CORS (Cross-Origin Resource Sharing) policy error was encountered, please type the command  as follows in terminal and open Chrome:
+If CORS (Cross-Origin Resource Sharing) policy error was encountered, please type the command  as follows in terminal and open Chrome(in Mac):

 open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome -- args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security